-The first phase of the programing cycle 2016 (July September 2016) included defining the concept and scope of draft Programming Document 2017-2019, the roles and responsibilities of the participating institutions and preparing the timetable for the successful finalisation of the programming cycle.
+The first phase of the programing cycle 2016 (July - September 2016) included defining the concept and scope of draft Programming Document 2017-2019, the roles and responsibilities of the participating institutions and preparing the timetable for the successful finalisation of the programming cycle.

 The second phase (October - December 2016) enabled a wide consultation process aimed at receiving inputs from the governments in the region and from the regional cooperation mechanisms that are active in SEE on their priority areas of intervention for 2017-2019.
-Using filtering next three years in the areas of skills and mobility, connectivity, competitiveness and cross-cutting issues.
+Using filtering criteria agreed in advance with the beneficiaries, the regional priority intervention proposals were integrated into the draft Programming Document 2017-2019.
+This draft was once again consulted with the governments during November-December 2016.